smeehan12/standalone-recast-tutorial/_episodes/05-workflow-intro.md

 > ## Exercise (10 min)
 > #### Part 1
-> Looking at the workflow, you'll notice that the signal DAOD file gets passed to the analysis code in the first skimming step.
-Since our ultimate goal with RECAST is to make it possible to trivially re-interpret our analysis with any signal model, we should be able to pass any signal DAOD to this skimming step, not just the one we've been working with so far.
+> Giordon has already shown you how to make your code more flexible by making the path to the input file and the number of events to loop over optional input arguments to the `AnalysisPayload` executable.
 It would also be good for clarity (and in fact necessary if we wanted to start considering different background samples) to be able to specify the name of the ROOT file containing the output histograms depending on the input DAOD.
-But at present, the filename and path to the input signal DAOD and output ROOT file are hard-coded into the AnalysisPayload.cxx code.
+But at present, the filename and path to the output ROOT file is hard-coded into the AnalysisPayload.cxx code.
 >
 > So, with an eye on re-interpretation, update the AnalysisPayload.cxx in your gitlab repo so it can read in both:
 > * the path to the input DAOD, and